franciscoBSalgueiro/engbiocoisa/README.md

 # Running our project

-This is a guide on how to run a project that uses Prisma and Next.js with pnpm.
+This is a guide on how to run our project that uses Prisma and Next.js with pnpm.

 ## Prerequisites

-Before running the project, you must have the following software installed:
+Before running our project, you must have the following software installed:

-- Node.js (version 14 or later)
+- Node.js (version 16 or later)
-- pnpm (version 6 or later)
+- pnpm (version 7 or later)
-- Prisma CLI (version 2 or later)

 ## Installation